hardyboyz/urlshorter/README.md

 # urlshorter
-To shorten your looooong URL
+To shorten your long URL

 The style is using Bootstrap, AJAX post is using JQuery Library.